Quasicoherent sheaves for dagger analytic geometry: Pushforward with compact supports

-where in the last line we used that $\mathbf{L}h^*k_* = 0$, by the base change for $k_*$ with respect to inclusions of admissible open subsets, since $V \cap U = \emptyset$.
-Hence we have proven the proposition modulo the following Lemma. \end{proof} \begin{lem} Suppose that $X$ is affinoid and $V \subset X$ is a finite union of Weierstrass domains, defined by invertible functions.
+where in the last line we used that $h^*k_* \simeq 0$, by base-change.
+Hence we have proven the Proposition modulo the following Lemma. \end{proof} \begin{lem} Suppose that $X$ is affinoid and $V \subset X$ is a finite union of Weierstrass domains, defined by invertible functions.
 Let $\{V(\varrho)\}_\varrho$ be any cofinal system of quasi-compact strict neighbourhoods of $V$ in $X$ and let $k_\varrho: V(\varrho) \to X$ be the inclusions.
-Then there is a natural isomorphism
+Then the natural morphism